ajvalenc/academic-website/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 I am a PhD candidate of electrical and computer engineering at the University of Ottawa and member of the [SMART](http://www.site.uottawa.ca/~ppayeur/SMART/) research group led by [Pierre Payeur](http://www.site.uottawa.ca/~ppayeur/).
-My research interests are in the areas of robotics, vision and machine learning.
+My research interests are in the areas of robotics, vision and learning.
 I am currently developing methods for modeling and perception of deformable objects in the context of robotic manipulation.

 I am especially interested in working to increase the autonomy of robots in unstructured environments.